 Here, I write about what we have learned and continue to learn daily on this financial independence and income stream adventure.
 If you would like to:

-- Learn about stock and bond investing with something besides a fixed asset allocation model that says the same regardless of valuations or risks
+- Learn about stock and bond investing with something besides a fixed asset allocation model that says the same regardless of valuations, risks, or opportunities

 - Discover doable ways to build wealth besides passively investing in stocks and bonds “long term”